Woryx7/Goldbachs-Conjecture/README.md

 the number would be a prime.

 That is the basic functionality of the program, I also used sets and a dictionary based cache for the repetitive prime calculations, this would make the code faster and it takes around 0.9 seconds to run under the input of Online Judge.
-Cambiooos
+Ya arreglado